javiergayala/RAX-API-Challenge/README.md

 	  -d                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit

+## Challenge 2 _(challenge2.py)_ ##

+__Goal:__ Write a script that clones a server (takes an image and deploys the image as a new server).

+	usage: challenge2.py [-h] [-c CONFIGFILE] [-ci] [-cs] [-ns NUMSERVERS] [-sn SVRBASENAME] [-dfw] [-ord] [-lon] [-d] [-V]

+	Challenge 2 of the API Challenge

+	optional arguments:
+	  -h, --help            show this help message and exit -c CONFIGFILE, --config CONFIGFILE
+	                        Location of the config file
+	  -ci, --create-image   Create an Image from a server -cs, --create-server  Create Server
+	  -ns NUMSERVERS, --number-of-servers NUMSERVERS
+	                        Number of servers
+	  -sn SVRBASENAME, --server-name SVRBASENAME
+	                        Base name of servers
+	  -dfw                  Perform action in DFW
+	  -ord                  Perform action in ORD
+	  -lon                  Perform action in LON
+	  -d                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit

 ## Challenge 4 _(challenge4.py)_ ##

 __Goal:__ Write a script that uses Cloud DNS to create a new A record when passed a FQDN and IP address as arguments.